rikikoo/lem_in/README.md

 L2-4
 ```

-Note that using the left side for both ants would result in the same amount of turns, which is just as fine:
+Note that using the left side for both ants would result in the same amount of turns, which is just as fine as using both paths:
 ```
 L1-1
 L1-4 L2-1